 Some real talk, if we may - you might be seeing this logo on your favourite brand of wipes soon:

 Pretty ugly, right?
 Well, there’s a reason behind it.
-It’s known as the ‘Dead Turtle’ logo, and it’s here to inform everyone about the plastic content contained inside your everyday products and the harm they can have on our lovely planet.
+It’s known as the 'Plastic in Product' logo, but we like to call it the ‘Dead Turtle’ logo.
+It’s here to inform consumers about the plastic content contained inside everyday products and the harm they can have on our lovely planet.

 The intention of this logo is to provide transparency into the effect of SUPs (Single Use Plastics) on the planet for consumers.